VihaanM206/InfinixSoftware.github.io/README.md

 # InfinixSoftware.github.io
 We are going to be merging with Nuclear Technologies this Wednesday.
-Stay tuned
+Stay tuned!